 Here are 3 steps to consider for deploying a coaching culture.

 1. Make the case for coaching by allowing key influencers to experience its power.

 Don’t assert the value of coaching.
 Instead, demonstrate its value, particularly in situations that are painful for the business leaders.
 You want the influencer to be able to say something to the effect of: “I’ve been struggling with this for the last 3 weeks.
 It’s amazing that in only 30 minutes with you, I’ve found alternative ways of handling this.
 I have newfound confidence!”

 2. Integrate coaching as a core element of your talent and leadership development strategy.

-I saw first-hand how one of our clients in the banking sector benefited from deploying some of these 3 phases.
+We saw firsthand the impact of a coaching culture with one of our clients in the banking sector.
 The CHRO set out to introduce coaching throughout the organization, particularly responding to feedback in a recent survey that revealed issues around engagement, motivation, and a general malaise in the organization stemming from a transition in leadership.

 Some 500 managers spent 2 hours, by increments of 30 minutes over a 3-month period, addressing their particular needs with a coach over the phone: preparing for a big meeting, thinking through a tricky situation, and finding emotional balance in a supportive partnership.